-As of December 31, 2009, the Company had federal and state net operating loss carryforwards of \$32,356,445 and \$25,997,138, respectively.
+As of December 31, 2010, the Company had federal and state net operating loss carryforwards of \$24,645,179 and \$19,781,583, respectively.
 These loss carryforwards will expire in years 2012 through 2024.
-As of December 31, 2009, \$2,878,155 of the net operating loss carryforwards is attributable to the exercise of stock options, and if realized, the tax benefit will be recorded as an increase to common stock.
+As of December 31, 2010, \$3,240,478 of the net operating loss carryforwards is attributable to the exercise of stock options, and if realized, the tax benefit will be recorded as an increase to common stock.
 The net operating loss carryforwards are subject to annual limitations under Internal Revenue Code Section 382.
-The annual limitations could result in the expiration of a portion of our net operating loss and tax credit carryforwards before they are fully utilized.
+The annual limitations could result in the expiration of a portion of net operating loss and tax credit carryforwards before they are fully utilized.

 The Company has research and development tax credit carryforwards of \$285,787 that expire in varying amounts through 2024.
-As of December 31, 2009, the Company has alternative minimum tax credit carryforwards of \$215,057 that are available to offset future regular tax liabilities and they do not expire.
-Federal income tax payments of \$95,000, \$5,300, and \$43,000, were made during the years ended December 31, 2009, 2008, and 2007, respectively.
-State income tax payments of \$50,835, \$41,560, and \$-0- were made during the years ended December 31, 2009, 2008, and 2007, respectively.
+As of December 31, 2010, the Company has alternative minimum tax credit carryforwards of \$360,754 that are available to offset future regular tax liabilities and they do not expire.
+Federal income tax payments of \$191,000, \$95,000 and \$5,300, were made during the years ended December 31, 2010, 2009, and 2008, respectively.
+State income tax payments of \$177,407, \$50,835, and \$41,560 were made during the years ended December 31, 2010, 2009, and 2008, respectively.

-As of December 31, 2009 and 2008, the Company's consolidated balance sheets did not reflect a liability for uncertain tax positions, nor any accrued penalties or interest associated with income tax uncertainties.
+As of December 31, 2010 and 2009, the Company's consolidated balance sheets did not reflect a liability for uncertain tax positions, nor any accrued penalties or interest associated with income tax uncertainties.
 The Company is subject to income taxation at the federal and various state levels.
-The Company is subject to U.S. federal tax examinations for tax years through 2009, subject to the statute of limitations.
+The Company is subject to U.S. federal tax examinations for tax years 2007 through 2010.
+Loss carryforwards and credit carryforwards generated or utilized in years earlier than 2007 are also subject to examination and adjustment.
 The Company has no income tax examinations in process.